View Source AWS.IoTFleetWise (aws-elixir v1.0.4)

 Retrieves information about a vehicle.

-Retrieves information about the status of a vehicle with any associated campaigns.
+Retrieves information about the status of campaigns, decoder manifests, or state templates associated with a vehicle.

 Creates a decoder manifest using your existing CAN DBC file from your local device.